Skip to content

 2. because fish are sentient, intelligent creatures

 We no longer have to argue about whether fish feel pain or not.
 Fish have a central nervous system - just like cows, pigs, chickens and us humans.
-They are extremely intelligent and can build trust with other creatures and exhibit communal behavior.
+They are extremely intelligent and can build trust with other creatures and show communal behavior.
 Fish feel pain.
 We just can't hear their pain because they suffer silently.
 At least too quiet for our ears.

 3. because overfishing of the oceans is an extreme environmental problem

-The Overfishing of the seas means the excessive decline of fish stocks and other marine species in the world's oceans.
-About 58.1 percent of the world's fish stocks are considered maximally exploited and 31.4 percent are considered overfished.₃ Overfished simply means that more fish are taken than can be "regrown" through natural reproduction.
-This challenge is one of the biggest environmental problems of our time and is a major reason why vegans do not eat fish.
+The Overfishing the oceans means the excessive decline in fish stocks and other marine animals in the world's oceans.
+Around 58.1 percent of the world's fish stocks are considered to be maximally fished and 31.4 percent overfished.3

 4. because fish come from factory farming